-Tamra Corrigan’s husband was arrested on vacation after a car accident.
-Now Corrigan wants to know if Allianz, her travel insurance carrier, owes her reimbursement for this “trip interruption.”
-“Arrested on vacation!
-Is this covered by trip insurance?”
+Tamra Corrigan’s husband was arrested on vacation after a strange car accident.
+Now Corrigan wants to know if their insurance policy will cover the financial consequences of this nightmare.
+“Her husband was arrested on vacation.
+This is what happened next”

 Susan Morin books a trip to Las Vegas through Sun Country Vacations for herself and her husband, but the agent has them departing on the wrong day.
 Can we help her get reimbursement for the ticket change fees?
 “Why did Sun Country charge me to fix its agent’s mistake?”

 Marnie Bute didn’t enjoy the Mexican getaway she booked through Sun Country Vacations.
 Actually, that may be an understatement.
 She hated it and she wants every penny refunded.